wolfheliana/Library-Management-System/README.md

 # Library-Management-System
-System for managing day-to-day admin tasks of an imaginary library.

 Web-based system emulating a real library management system on a smaller scale through relational database access and manipulation.
 Database schema normalized in BCNF.
-Frontend designed for maximum ease of use with simple navigation and UI. <br>
+Frontend designed for maximum ease of use for day-to-day admin with simple navigation and UI. <br>

 Features include: <br>
 -Catalog of all books in library collection with the ability to add or delete individual copies and search by title, author, genre, ISBN-13. <br>